AvoscanEmile/AvoscanEmile/README.md

 ## Get in Touch

 I'm always open to new opportunities, collaborations, or just a friendly chat about tech.
-If you'd like to discuss a project or have any questions, please don't hesitate to [reach out](mailto:avoscanemile@gmail.com).
+If you'd like to discuss a project or have any questions, please don't hesitate to contact me through my email: avoscanemile@gmail.com.
 Let's work together to bring your ideas to life.